Housing Quality Standards (HQS) Inspections

-Important Note: Only the owner or the delegated agent (not both) will receive alerts from the HQS Inspection Portal.
+Important Note: Only the owner or the delegated agent will receive alerts from the HQS Inspection Portal.
 Ensure you create a process to receive alerts and updates for your business to stay informed.

 Self-Certifications and Affidavits